 A Continuing Partnership

-Scott Woodgate, Microsoft Sr. Director of Azure Security and Management Marketing, joined us at Intel Security Day last month and shared a real-world example of multi-party machine learning: "We’ve seen multiple banks around the world implement multi-party machine learning to find specific patterns of fraud and help the bottom line of these banks.
+Scott Woodgate, Microsoft Sr. Director of Azure Security and Management Marketing, joined us at an Intel Security Day and shared a real-world example of multi-party machine learning: "We’ve seen multiple banks around the world implement multi-party machine learning to find specific patterns of fraud and help the bottom line of these banks.
 To do this, banks perform machine learning to find patterns on shared datasets in Azure using Intel SGX enabled protected enclaves without ever exposing an individual bank’s dataset to other parties including banks or even an administrator on the virtual machines.”
 Multi-party machine learning brings new possibilities to industries where data security is paramount but not all participating devices are trusted.

 Start today with Azure Confidential Computing: http://aka.ms/AzureCC

 Written by Jason Grebe, Corporate Vice President & General Manager of the Cloud & Enterprise Solutions Group